The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

 Well, in this article, you’re going to discover why ‘self-cleaning’ fish tanks are a marketing gimmick–they don’t actually clean your tank for you and are a waste of your time and money.

-I’ll then share with you the secrets all experienced hobbyists know when it comes to owning a fish tank that requires minimal maintenance.
+I’ll then share with you the basics all experienced hobbyists know when it comes to owning a fish tank and the maintenance it will require.

 What Most People Don’t Realize About Self-Cleaning Fish Tanks